MartinWeindel/presto-kudu/README.md

 ### Table property `partition_design`
 With the partition design table property you define the partition layout.
-In Apache Kudu you can define multiple hash partitions and zero or one range partition.
+In Apache Kudu you can define multiple hash partitions and at most one range partition.
 Details see Apache Kudu documentation: [Partitioning](https://kudu.apache.org/docs/schema_design.html#partitioning)

 The value of this property must be a string of a valid JSON object.